gusmanb/PSVRFramework/README.md

 This code is published under MIT license (do whatever you want with it but don't blame me if it burns out your computer XD).

 (I promise I will write a better info, but not now, it's too late XD).

+If you just want to try the toolbox you can download this package: http://www.megafileupload.com/c16m/PSVRToolbox.rar

+You need the .net Framework 4.5.2 or newer installed to make it work and also need to follow the instructions on the HowTo.txt file on this repository.